BritishGeologicalSurvey/etlhelper/CONTRIBUTING.md

 The `DbHelper` class provides a uniform interface to different database types.

-Implementing a new one requires the following:
+Implementing a new `DbHelper` requires the following:

 + New DbHelper class for database
   - `__init__` method imports the driver and defines error types
   - `get_connection_string` and `get_sqlalchemy_connection_string` are defined
   - `required_parameters` defines set of names of parameters required by DbParams
+  - `paramstyle` attribute
-  - other specific function overrides are in place (e.g. executemany for PostgreSQL)
+  - other specific function overrides are in place (e.g. `executemany` for PostgreSQL, `connect` for SQLite.)
 + DbHelper class is registered with DB_HELPER_FACTORY
 + Tests at `test/integration/db/test_xxx.py` that cover at least the `connect()` and `copy_rows()` functions
-+ _Optional:_ `setup_xxx_driver.py` script to check driver installation

 See [etlhelper/db_helpers/oracle.py](etlhelper/db_helpers/oracle.py) and
 [test/integration/db/test_oracle.py](test/integration/db/test_oracle.py) for examples.